 You can pay as much into your employee’s pension scheme as you like, subject to HMRC’s contribution limits and rules.

-Your contributions will be tax-free as long as they do not exceed the annual allowance, which is currently capped at £40,000 (for the 2022/23 and 2021/22 tax year).
+Your contributions will be tax-free as long as they do not exceed the annual allowance, which is currently capped at £40,000 (for the 2022/23).
 The amount that you pay must not exceed your company’s income for the year as this could raise questions from HM Revenue and Customs as to whether the amount has actually come from your company’s trading.

 If you have a large amount that you would like to put into your employee pension scheme, then you may be able to take advantage of the carry forward rule.
 This allows you to make use of annual allowances that have not been used in the previous three years, provided that the employee was a member of a registered pension scheme.
 If you would like to carry forward, you must first use your full annual allowance for the current tax year before using any unused allowances from the previous three years.

 You should also take into account your lifetime allowance, which is a limit on the amount that can be withdrawn from your pension scheme through either lump sums, or through retirement income, without incurring extra tax.
-The lifetime allowance is currently £1,073,000 in both the 2021/22 and 2022/23 tax years.
+The lifetime allowance is currently £1,073,000 for the 2022/23 tax year.